 Created as a month-by-month calendar, the PR plan is a timeline of specific actions your business needs to take to achieve its goals and the communities and networks in which to establish awareness, profile, and of course, reputation.

 To enable this, the PR plan should include:

-- Known-about news opportunities– company events, new hires and recruitment plans, promotions, launches, merger or acquisition, business milestones, annual results, or new clients/contracts/customers.
+- Known-about news opportunities– company events, new hires and recruitment plans, promotions, launches, mergers or acquisitions, business milestones, annual results, or new clients/contracts/customers.

-- Awards – all relevant awards that are beneficial to the business and dovetail with its wider strategies, to include entry deadlines, and results announcements
+- Awards – all relevant awards that are beneficial to the business and dovetail with its wider strategies, including entry deadlines, and results announcements

 - Awareness Days – yes there are hundreds, if not thousands, of these, but carefully selecting the most relevant to your business and its products/services, provide scope for expert commentary, social media engagement, or could present the perfect time to launch the findings of important new market research or white paper.